modx-pro/Docs/docs/en/components/minishop2/quick-start.md

 - [Make our repository available][1]
 - Install**pdoTools** - this is a library for fast work with databases and styling, required for many components
-- Install **Theme.Bootstrap** - this is the theme customising Twitter Bootstrap for MODX, standard chunks of the shop are designed for it
+- Install **Theme.Bootstrap** - this is the theme customizing Twitter Bootstrap for MODX, standard chunks of the shop are designed for it
 - Install **miniShop2**itself

 You may use [our hosting][1] for testing, and choose these updates during site developing.